thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 control `initialize`, so let's change `question` from an instance variable to an association and pass a hash:

-\clearpage

 ` app/models/open_submittable.rb@e4809cd4

 ` app/models/question.rb@e4809cd4:19,22

-Our strategies are now ready to use Rails-specific functionality like associations and validations.
+Our strategies are now ready to use Rails-specific functionality, like associations and validations.

 View the full change on [GitHub](https://github.com/thoughtbot/ruby-science/commit/e4809cd43da76bf1e6b0933040bffd9cc3ea810c).

-#### Introduce A Polymorphic Association
+#### Introduce a Polymorphic Association

 Now that our strategies are persistable using ActiveRecord, we can use them in a polymorphic association.
 Let's add the association: